-Given these findings, it is important for EFL composition teachers and EFL pedagogy in general, to understand how feedback on content can be effectively used to improve students' writing quality.
+It is important for EFL composition teachers and EFL pedagogy in general, to understand how feedback on content can be effectively used to improve students' writing quality.

-I.2.
-Aims of the study
+2. Aims of the study

-The present study attempts to answer questions pertaining to the need for more focused research on content feedback among EFL students since most of the conclusions about content feedback for nonnative speakers of English come from ESL research.
+The present study attempts to answer questions pertaining to the need for more focused research on content feedback among EFL students since most of the conclusions about content feedback for non-native speakers come from ESL research.
 Specifically, this study investigates the effect of content feedback on improving EFL students' writing.
 This requires examining any differences in writing performance between two groups of students to determine whether content feedback would produce better writing.
-Our primary aim is to help examine whether content feedback would second-year EFL students at the university centre of Khenchela to improve their writing.
+Our primary aim is to examine whether content feedback would help second-year EFL students at the university centre of Khenchela to improve their writing.

-Our main aim is to look for an alternative to the traditional way of correcting students' compositions in order to encourage them make of writing an easy and pleasant task for both students and teachers.
+Our other aim is to look for an alternative to the traditional way of correcting students' compositions in order to encourage them make of writing an easy and pleasant task for both students and teachers.

-The other aim of this study is to create in our students' minds the notion of writing as a means of communication.
-Students must recognize that the rules of grammar, punctuation and spelling are essential for writing, but they are not in themselves the subject matter when they write.
+This study also aims to create in our students' minds the notion of writing as a means of communication.
+Students should know that the rules of grammar, punctuation and spelling are essential for writing, but they are not in themselves the objective when they write.

 Our other intention is to free feedback from the old connotations students are used to, for instance, to free the colour "red" from its old negative connotation in the writing class.
-It has traditionally been used to point out to the student's "shameful" errors.
+It has traditionally been used to point out to the student's errors.

-We are also seeking to draw recommendations and suggestions leading to the implementation of feedback on content which will make teachers and learners partners in the writing class.
+We are also seeking to draw recommendations leading to the implementation of feedback on content which will make teachers and learners partners in the writing class.
 We also aim at attracting teachers' attention to content feedback and its usefulness.
 Finally, we hope to bring little contribution to the field of language teaching especially to the teaching of writing.

-I.3.
-Significance of the study
+3. Significance of the study